dianisbrito/dianisbrito/README.md

 ## 🚀 Featured Projects

 - 🐔 **Automatic detection of welfare-indicating behaviors in broiler chickens (YOLO v8)** — Computer vision models for animal welfare monitoring.
-[Code on Figshare](https://doi.org/10.6084/m9.figshare.25563072.v2)
 - 🐭 **Predicting Mice Abundance** — Integration of remote sensing and predictive modelling to estimate rodent reservoir abundance.
 Published in *Ecological Informatics* (2019).
 - 🌡️ **Mosquito Biodiversity and Vegetation** — Spatial analysis funded by the National Geographic Society (Grant NGS67544R-20).
 - 🦟 **Climate Change and Dengue in Córdoba** — Modelling of meteorological and ecological drivers of dengue, funded by the Burroughs Wellcome Fund (Subaward 453277-19F82).